bitwes/GodotEditorHandles/ideas.md

 * Expand from center option.
 Currently it is "expand from center", but it should get an option and have more handles so it can be used both ways.
 * when resizing sides, undo should contain a size and position value, otherwise undo doesn't undo the move.
 * hide or visibly disable handles when lock_x or lock_y would prevent them from being used.
+* Do I need to honor the currently selected editor mode (move, resize, rotate, scale, etc)?

 # Handle drawing resource